-- Plan/Prepare: Lay the foundation to keep services available and assets functioning during a disruptive event (malfunction or attack). - Absorb: Maintain most critical asset function and service availability while repelling or isolating the disruption. - Recover: Restore all asset function and service availability to their pre-event functionality.

-Adapt: Using knowledge from the event, alter protocol, configuration of the system, personnel training, or other aspects to become more resilient
+- Plan/Prepare: Lay the foundation to keep services available and assets functioning during a disruptive event (malfunction or attack). - Absorb: Maintain most critical asset function and service availability while repelling or isolating the disruption. - Recover: Restore all asset function and service availability to their pre-event functionality. - Adapt: Using knowledge from the event, alter protocol, configuration of the system, personnel training, or other aspects to become more resilient

-Linkov et al (2013) further combines these capabilities with four domains for shared situational awareness and inform decentralised decision-making, in order to produce a matrix for resilience metrics:
+WWW: www.resolute-eu.org Email: infores@resolute-eu.org Linkov et al (2013) further combines these capabilities with four domains for shared situational awareness and inform decentralised decision-making, in order to produce a matrix for resilience metrics: